achristen/Flir-Public-Format/README.md

-IDL Importer for Flir-Public-Format
+IDL Importer for FLIR&reg;-Public-Format
 ==================

 Keywords: Time-Sequential Thermography, Thermal Camera, Thermal Remote Sensing

-Routines for the commercial Interactive Data Language (IDL) to import single files or entire time series (sequence of single files) of thermal camera data stored in Flir-Public-Format (Flir Thermal Cameras).
+Routines for the commercial Interactive Data Language (IDL) to import single files or entire time series (sequence of single files) of thermal camera data stored in FLIR&reg;-Public-Format (FLIR&reg; Thermal Cameras).

 read_fpf.pro
 ----------------

-Reads a single image in FLIR Public Format (i.e. file from FLIR thermal camera) into a structure containing radiative temperatures and header information.
+Reads a single image in FLIR&reg; Public Format (i.e. file from FLIR thermal camera) into a structure containing radiative temperatures and header information.

 options
 *   header_only : if set only header of fpf file is read, but not data.